hzget/hzget.github.io/ml_tech/performance_measures.md

 this classifier:

 * accuracy
-* Confusion Matrix
 * precison and recall
 * receiver operating characteristic -- ROC

 ## Prepare data and the binary classifier